surajmandalcell/gtk-theming-guide/getting_started.md

 The themes use Cascading Style-Sheets (CSS) to generate the theme's appearance.
 This is the same CSS that web-developers use on web-pages.
 However, instead of HTML tags being referenced, GTK widgets are specified.
 It is important that theme developers learn CSS.

+## Tools Required/Helpful

+ 1. **GtkInspector** is a must have tool if you want to make gtk themes or style gtk apps.
+GtkInspector is the built-in interactive debugging support in GTK+.
+It was added in GTK+ 3.14, based on a copy of the well-estabished gtkparasite.
+This tool is integerated natively into gnome desktop environment but disabled by default.
+To use this you need to follow these steps :
+    ```sh
+    gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true
+     ```
+     launch it by pressing on the keyboard Control-Shift-I or Control-Shift-D.
+    If you don't want to use the shortcuts, you can also run it temporarily directly when running your app with:

+    ```sh
+    GTK_DEBUG=interactive your-app
+    ```
+    If you get `No such schema 'org.gtk.Settings.Debug'` then install the `libgtk-3-dev` dependency by using
+    ```sh
+    sudo apt-get install libgtk-3-dev
+    ```
+ 2. **Color picker** - You can use any color picker you want (gnome-color-picker, elementary color picker, etc.) as long as you have one its fine.
+ 3. **Good text editor** - You might want to consider using good text editor for syntax hilighting and auto-complete for faster css.

 ## Theme Location